In the Cloud

 To make a Sale() request:

 1. Define how to handle the SaleResponse in your ICloverConnectorListener.
-The truncated code below provides a generalized overview of the methods you’ll need to use to get a response to your request for a Sale.
-A detailed interpretation of the SaleResponse appears in the Handle the result of a Sale transaction section section.
+The truncated code below is an overview of the methods you need to use to get a response to a Sale request.
+A detailed interpretation of the SaleResponse appears in the Handle the result of a Sale transaction section.

 var saleListener = Object.assign({}, defaultCloverConnectorListener, {